cristiklein/simpy/docs/simpy_intro/basic_concepts.rst

 As I said before, our car switches between the states *parking* and *driving*.
 It announces its new state by printing a message and the current simulation time (as returned by the :attr:`Environment.now` property).
-It then calls the :meth:`Environment.timeout()` factory function to create a :class:`Timeout` event.
+It then calls the :meth:`Environment.timeout()` factory function to create a :class:`~simpy.events.Timeout` event.
 This event describes the point in time the car is done *parking* (or *driving*, respectively).
 By yielding the event, it signals the simulation that it wants to wait for the event to occur.

 Now that the behaviour of our car has been modelled, lets create an instance of it and see how it behaves::